Conveyancing Fees Wales: A Guide

 How much will I pay in disbursements?

 There are lots of disbursements which you may need to pay as part of buying or selling property.
-Remember that your conveyancer should pass only the cost of the disbursements on to you, with no mark up.
+Your conveyancer should only pass on the cost of the disbursements, with no mark up.
 These are some of the disbursements you’ll need to factor in.

 For buyers:

 • Land Registry fees: for transferring ownership of the property.
-Fees are calculated on a sliding scale up to £455 for properties of over £1million.
+Fees are calculated on a sliding scale up to £455 for properties of over £1million, as shown on gov.uk.

-• Searches: you’ll need to pay for local authority searches – that look for issues such as listed building status, tree preservation orders and planned road or rail links – as well as drainage and environmental searches.
+• Searches: you’ll need to pay for local authority searches for issues such as listed building status, tree preservation orders and planned road or rail links – as well as drainage and environmental searches.
 Expect to pay between £150-£300.
-If you are buying in a former Welsh mining area you may need to pay for addition searches to check whether historic mine workings could affect the property.
+If you are buying in a former Welsh mining area, you may need to pay for addition searches to check whether historic mine workings could affect the property.

 • Bankruptcy searches: to check whether you have been declared bankrupt – around £4.

-As a buyer in Wales, you’ll also need to pay Land Transaction tax (stamp duty in England) at a rate dependent on the purchase price.
-This is not a disbursement but another cost of buying to factor in.
+As a buyer in Wales, you’ll also need to pay Land Transaction Tax (stamp duty land tax in England) at a rate dependent on the purchase price.
+Some Firs time buyer purchasers will have nothing to pay depending on the purchase price.
+You can use our useful LTT calculator on tppuk to estimate the total – simply select an individual property in our database and you will find the option available to calculate your LTT.
+This is not a disbursement but a tax on buying factor in.

 Buyers and sellers will also pay:

 • Bank transfer fees: £20–£30.
-To cover the telegraphic transfer fees of moving money between accounts.
+To cover the bank transfer fee, also known as telegraphic transfer fees, of moving money between accounts.

 How much are conveyancing fees for leasehold properties?

-You’ll pay more in conveyancing fees for buying and selling a leasehold property because there is extra work for your lawyer to do around the agreements with the landlord and management company, as well as in checking the length of the lease.
-The costs could range from £100 to £400.
+You’ll pay more in conveyancing fees for buying and selling a leasehold property because there is extra work for your lawyer around the agreements with the landlord and management company, and checking the length of the lease.
+The extra leasehold costs can include:

 When do you pay conveyancing fees?

-You will usually be asked to pay something upfront and the balance on completion.
+You will usually pay something upfront and the balance on completion.
 You may be asked to pay ‘funds on account’ of around £500, meaning the conveyancer won’t need to come back to you to pay for searches as they go, slowing down the process.

 How can I save on conveyancing fees?

-If you’re wondering how much are conveyancing fees – or any other costs of buying and selling property – we’d be happy to advise.
-And if you have a home to sell in Anglesey, Bangor Gwynedd or the surrounding areas of north Wales, we’d love to give you a market appraisal to help you understand your budget.
+If you’re wondering about conveyancing fees, or any other costs of buying and selling property, we’d be happy to advise.
+And if you have a home to sell in Holyhead, Llangefni, Menai Bridge, Llanberis or Amlwch or the surrounding areas of north Wales, we’d love to give you a market appraisal to help you understand your budget.
 Contact us today.

 Free Instant Valuation